Évry Cathedral: Nave

-Choir
+Chancel

-The choir is traditionally the part of the cathedral reserved for the clergy, separating the nave and apse.
+The chancel is traditionally the part of the cathedral reserved for the clergy, separating the nave and apse.
 At Évry it separated from the nave by six steps up to a platform where the altar is located.
 Behind the altar is a dramatic curving arch with a modern stained glass window in light and dark glass, representing the Tree of Life.
 This was not part of the original design of the cathedral but was requested by the Bishop as a means of representing the divinity of light.